callysto/training-manual/markdown/goals.md

 Stage 3 deliverables:

 - Deployment and testing of resources with postsecondary instructors and students
+- Computational Thinking assessment and effectiveness study performed by Professor Catherine Adams (University of Alberta)
 - Validation of resources with postsecondary instructors and students
 - Exploration of Callysto toolchain in research and data science activities in postsecondary